andreaferretti/paths-js/README.md

       }
     }

 All curves in the `curves` array will contain the corresponding properties in addition to `index` and `item`; for instance in the example above each curve will have the `color` property.
+Each function in the `compute` hash receives two parameters `index` and `item`; where it makes sense it also receives a third parameter `group` containing a group index (for items that are clustered).

 This feature is useful if the resulting graph will be rendered with a somewhat static template engine, such as Mustache, that needs to have all fields precomputed.
 More flexbile template engines, such as the one in Ractive, allow custom expressions to be evaluated in templates, so there will be generally no need for the `compute` parameter.